gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   : All Key Management Methods in `sdc_kmids` support the restart operation.

   ``SCTP_DTLS_REQUIRED``:
-  : The endpoint requires the use of the DTLS chunk.
+  : If this flag is set, the SCTP endpoint operates in strict DTLS mode.
+    Otherwise, it operates in loose DTLS mode.

 ``sdc_nr_kmids``:
 : The number of entries in ``sdc_kmids``.